Prevent Falls with 5 Warning Signs for Mobility Issues in Seniors

 When an older adult takes a fall and breaks a hip or develops a health condition like Parkinson’s disease, it’s clear that they’ll be dealing with mobility issues – even if they’re temporary.

-However, your older adult doesn’t have to wait for a fall to find out that they’re developing mobility issues.
+However, your older adult doesn’t have to wait for a fall to realize they’re developing mobility issues.
+There are warning signs that can indicate potential or developing mobility problems.

-Being aware and noticing these signs helps you take steps to improve your older adult’s balance and strength before something happens.
+Being aware of and noticing these signs helps you take steps to improve your older adult’s balance and strength before something happens.

 Even if your older adult seems to have bones of steel and never seriously hurts themselves when they fall, they could still be having mobility problems that need to be addressed before they get worse.